skyblueee/rcfiles/README.md

 * `v` and use *vim-easymotion*

 ### Markdown
-*Previm* is used to preview markdown files in your browser. `:PrevimOpen` to open it.
+*mathjax-support-for-mkdp* and *markdown-preview.vim* is used to preview markdown files in your browser. `:MarkdownPreview` to open it.
 It will auto update while you are typing.